Medicines and the environment

 Cardboard containers

-• Cardboard containers can be added to your paper recycle.
+• Cardboard containers can be added to your regular paper recycling.

-• Only certain types of cardboard are good for composting and worm bins.
-Cardboard that is highly processed, bleached white, coated, shiny, or saturated with coloured ink does not make good compost and the chemicals can be toxic to the worms.
-Plastic-like coatings will never break down in a compost or worm bin.
+• Don't add to composting or worm bins.
+Cardboard that is highly processed, bleached white, coated, shiny, or saturated with coloured ink doesn't make good compost and the chemicals can be toxic to the worms.

 Plastic or glass bottles

-Empty, clean, and unbroken bottles can be recycled.
+• Empty, clean, and unbroken glass bottles can be recycled.

 Medicine strips or sachet packets